stigok/skeleton-closet/README.md

 ## Thoughts

   - Option to include a specific skeleton for a different project type (`closet -t <type>` npm, nodejs, html, etc.)
-  - Option for default project directory to always spawn new folders
+  - Option to have a default project container directory to always spawn new projects
   - Add a ready with description specified in `-d`
   - Run interactively
+  - Automatically cd into new project directory
+  - Run npm init / git init automatically

 ## License